drbiga/csc7700-project2/README.md

 Also, TF-IDF will be used to search for relationships between the input queries and the paper titles in order to capture meaning.

-The final score for the documents given the query will be calculated using a linear combination between paper's page rank and the semantic similarity between query and paper title.
+The final score for the documents given the query will be calculated using a linear combination between paper's page rank and the semantic similarity between query and paper title as shown in the equation below.

-## Experiments

-In order to test various different scenarios, a range of weights for both scores (TF-IDF and page rank) will be tested.
-The equation below will be used to compute final scores for each document.

 $$
     s_d(q, d) = \alpha \cdot tfidf(q) + \beta \cdot pr(d)
 $$

+## Experiments

+In order to test various different scenarios, a range of weights for both scores (TF-IDF and page rank) will be tested.

 Where $q$ is the query, $d$ is a document, $tfidf(q)$ is the TF-IDF score for query $q$ in the entire database, and $pr(d)$ is the page rank for document $d$ in the database.